 There are many blacks who have been successful in Japan, even a Brazilian named Roberto Casa Nova was elected as the best karaoke singer in all of Japan among 85,000 people.
-Another example of a successful black man in Japan is from the Brazilian polyglot Júlio.
+Another example of a successful black man in Japan is from Brazilian polyglot Júlio.

 There is some discrimination against blacks in Japan

-Not all Japanese people will accept the things they consider different with open arms.
+Not all Japanese people will accept things they consider different with open arms.
 If it were that perfect, there would be no people complaining about prejudice and discrimination in Japan and on social media.
 It is worth remembering that more than half of the Japanese population is in old age, they live in the last century and are not used to foreigners in their lands.

 A Japanese himself claimed to have been racist in an internet video.
 He even taught foreigners and noticed that some blacks complained of discrimination in Japan.
-Some claim that the Japanese are afraid to just look at them.
+Some say that the Japanese are afraid to look at them.
 This made Professor Nobita think that some Japanese subconsciously or unconsciously discriminate against blacks in Japan.